 The high-priority occupations associated with each of the promising credential program areas are identified in the table entitled Select Occupations, Wages, and Job Growth.
-A wide range of occupations in the construction trades, and HVACR and repair meet the job growth and living wage threshold described in this guide.
+A wide range of occupations in the construction trades, HVACR, automotive services, and architecture meet the job growth and living wage threshold described in this guide.
 This table also demonstrates the substantial job growth projected for construction management occupations, in contrast to substantially fewer openings in architecture, CAD, and surveying occupations.